This post may contain affiliate links. Read the full disclosure

 Be careful the monkeys don’t steal your phone or camera!

 Punta Cana Monkeyland is situated around 45 minutes outside of the centre of Punta Cana and is operated by Bavaro Runners.

 Access to Monkeyland is only via the guided tours, which include a coffee and cocoa bean demonstration and with the option of also adding on a ziplining experience with your land adventures in the Punta Cana tour too.

 You can find details, and pricing and can book online.

 The duration of the Punta Cana Monkeyland tour is around 5 hours and includes pick up and drop off from hotels.

 The tour is suitable for children, and we were able to take our 20-month-old and 4-year-old, both of whom had a great time, however, there are some restrictions on who can participate in the tour.

 Some of these include if you are suffering from cold and flu symptoms, pregnant women, or anyone with mobility issues, due to the number of stairs.
 For a full list of restrictions and recommendations, please refer to the website.

 You can take your camera/phone with you and take your own photos during the monkey encounter, plus your guide will also take photos for you with the option to purchase them after your tour.
 They are printed on the spot and put in a display folder as a great souvenir of the day.

-Younger kids may get a bit restless during some of the more educational parts of the tour, such as during the garden walk and coffee/cocoa demonstration, but they will likely love the chance to sample hot chocolate.
+Younger kids may get a bit restless during some of the more educational parts of the tour, such as during the colourful botanical garden walk and coffee and cacao demonstration, but they will likely love the chance to sample hot chocolate.